hkotek/hkotek.com/index.md

 ### Informational posts on the non-academic job market ##

-* [Job application materials](/blog/job-application-materials/): in this post I share two versions of my job application materials, one from an early cycle and one from a late one.
-I also share the resume that got me my first alt-ac job.
+* [Job application materials](/blog/job-application-materials/): in this post I share two versions of my academic job application materials, one from my first post-PhD cycle and one from the last cycle.
+I also share the resume that got me my alt-ac job at the end of that last cycle.

 * [A guided self-reflection for getting started with Alt-Ac jobs](https://hkotek.com/blog/altac-guided-self-reflection/): a post with lots of questions you can ask yourself to start figuring out what jobs are right for you.